On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: Reformulation of the definition of and definition of the linearized Lie algebra

-\section{Reformulation of the definition of $\lie{krv}$ and definition of the linearized Lie algebra $\lie{lkv}$}
+\section{Reformulation of the definition of $\lie{krv}$ and definition of the linearized Lie algebra $\lie{lkrv}$}

-In this section, we give a convenient reformulation of the defining conditions of $\lie{krv}$, which leads to a simple definition of the linearized version $\lie{lkv}$ that passes easily into the language of moulds which will be essential for our subsequent proofs in \S\S 3,4.
+In this section, we give a convenient reformulation of the defining conditions of $\lie{krv}$ given in Definition \ref{def:Kashiwara-Vergne Lie algebra}, which leads to a simple definition of the linearized version $\lie{lkrv}$ that passes easily into the language of moulds which will be essential for our subsequent proofs in \S\ref{sec: mould theory} and \S \ref{sec:The elliptic Kashiwara-Vergne Lie algebra}.